New York Shipbuilding Corporation: History

 During World War I, New York Ship expanded rapidly to fill orders from the U.S. Navy and the Emergency Fleet Corporation.
 A critical shortage of worker housing led to the construction of Yorkship Village, a planned community of 1,000 brick homes designed by Electus Darwin Litchfield and financed by the War Department.
 Yorkship Village is now the Fairview section of the City of Camden.

-New York Ship's World War II production included all nine Independence-class light carriers (CVL), built on Cleveland-class light cruiser hulls; the 40,000-ton battleship USS South Dakota (BB-57); all three of the six 30,000 ton Alaska-class cruisers that were built (Alaska, Guam, and Hawaii), four 15,000 ton Baltimore-class heavy cruisers, and 98 LCTs (Landing Craft, Tank), many of which took part in the D-Day landings at Normandy.
+New York Ship's World War II production included all nine Independence-class light carriers (CVL), built on Cleveland-class light cruiser hulls; the 40,000-ton battleship USS South Dakota (BB-57); all three of the six 30,000-ton Alaska-class cruisers that were built (Alaska, Guam, and Hawaii), four 15,000-ton Baltimore-class heavy cruisers, and 98 LCTs (Landing Craft, Tank), many of which took part in the D-Day landings at Normandy.

 After World War II, a much-diminished New York Ship subsisted on a trickle of contracts from the United States Maritime Administration and the U.S. Navy.
-In 1959 the yard launched the NS Savannah, the world's first nuclear powered merchant ship.
+In 1959, the yard launched the NS Savannah, the world's first nuclear-powered merchant ship.
 The yard launched its last civilian vessel (SS Export Adventurer) in 1960, and its last naval vessel, USS Camden, was ordered in 1967.
 The company's final completed submarine was USS Guardfish (SSN-612), which had been ordered in the early 1960s, but construction was halted from 1963 to 1965 because of the loss of the USS Thresher.
 Guardfish was commissioned in December 1967.

 In 1968, lacking new naval orders, NYS ceased operations.
 USS Pogy (SSN-647), then under construction, was towed to Ingalls Shipbuilding in Pascagoula, Mississippi, for completion.

 The yard's site is now part of the Port of Camden.
+The caisson previously used in NYS's graving dock is still in use today in the former Philadelphia Navy Yard's dry dock number 3.